pipelight/pipelight/ROADMAP.md

 # Rust

+Load config:
+if in pwd,
+else if in git,

+Add signal handeling (for interupted piplines with Ctrl-C or SIGKILL/SiGTERM)

 Add Clap version feature flag

-Add signal handeling (for interupted piplines with Ctrl-C or SIGKILL/SiGTERM)

-Better miette for error report
+Better miette diagnostics

-Detect if node/ts-node is installed
+Detect if deno is installed

 ## Unit Tests